eduardoaw/ESP8266-Led-Control/README.md

-# ESP8266-Led-Control
+# ESP8266 Led Control

-**ESP8266 LED Control** is a project that turns on/off an LED remotely using Arduino and ESP8266 in communication with another remote device.
+**ESP8266 Led Control** is a project that turns on/off an LED remotely using Arduino and ESP8266 in communication with another remote device.

 Below is a Client program demonstration video ESP8266 Led Control